SciML/Catalyst.jl/docs/src/catalyst_applications/dynamical_systems.md

 ds = CoupledODEs(oprob1, (alg = Rodas5P(autodiff=false),))
 lyapunovspectrum(ds, 100)
 ```
-Here, all Lyapunov exponents are negative, confirming that the brusselator (at this point) is non-chaotic.
+Here, all Lyapunov exponents are negative, confirming that the brusselator is non-chaotic.

 More details on how to compute Lyapunov exponents using DynamicalSystems.jl can be found [here](https://juliadynamics.github.io/ChaosTools.jl/stable/lyapunovs/).
 A full overview of tools for analysing chaotic behaviours (using the "ChaosTools.jl subpackage) can be found [here](https://juliadynamics.github.io/ChaosTools.jl/stable/).